AsBadAsABadass/AsBadAsABadass.github.io/_posts/2015-05-01-syntaxterror-cpp.md

 But how does one google for syntax?

-Therefore I decided to write up this collection of C++ syntax, that is kind of hard to search for.
+Therefore I decided to write up this collection of C++ syntax, that is kind of hard to search for and provide you some terms, names and maybe links.

 ## What is this weird syntax? {#weird-syntax}